 Bergamot essential oil is obtained from the peel of the fruit of the bergamot plant through cold compression.
 It is often used to reduce pain caused by headaches and muscle tension.
 It has anti-bacterial properties that can help heal wounds and minimize marks on the skin.
 Known as an excellent mood enhancer, bergamot can be an exceptional essential oil for autism.
 It helps create a feeling of joy, freshness, and energy by improving the circulation of blood.
 Bergamot oil also works as a relaxant as it has a calming effect and can reduce feelings of stress and anxiety.

-The truth about autism and essential oils for children with autism, ADHD, and ADD
+The truth about autism and essential oils for children with autism and ADHD

 The dangers of essential oils if misused